ejsdotsh/octopik3s/README.md

 - learn RaspberryPi
 - learn some systems/hardware C programming
 - learn Kubernetes
 - create a home 'cluster', automate it, and
   - learn Terraform and Go
   - improve Python and Ansible
 - create pretty graphs with Zabbix, Promethues, Netauto, and Grafana -
 -
 -
-- profit? (i am afterall subject to the whims of capitalism)
+- profit?
-- ...
-- perhaps it will help me to *try and take over the world!* with some cartoon mice

 ### hardware